-Traditional presentations are welcome, but alternative presentations are also welcome!
+Traditional and alternative presentations are welcome!

-- Paper Presentation (up to 20--minute talk and 10-minute Q&A)
+Paper Presentation (up to 20–minute talk and 10-minute Q&A)

-- Short Presentation (up to 7-minute talk and 5-minute Q&A)
+Short Presentation (up to 7-minute talk and 5-minute Q&A)

-- Ignite (20 slides in 5 minutes, each slide advancing automatically after 15 seconds and 5-minute Q&A)
+Ignite (20 slides in 5 minutes, each slide advancing automatically after 15 seconds and 5-minute Q&A)

 Film Presentation (up to 20 minutes)

 Roundtable and Panel Sessions

-- Roundtable and panel sessions will run 75 minutes each.
+Roundtable and panel sessions will run 75 minutes each.
 Formats available are:

 Panel Discussion: 2-4 panelists discussing a topic in front of the audience; includes a Q&A and discussion section

-- Roundtable Discussion: A discussion on a topic in a roundtable format with equal participation from all participants
+Roundtable Discussion: A discussion on a topic in a roundtable format with equal participation from all participants

 Book Session: A presentation of a new book, followed by a Q&A session

 Scholars’ Café: Informal session that showcases the most exciting and unique research done at EDST.

 How to Apply

-Individual presentation proposals should include:
+- Individual presentation proposals should include:

 - Presenter’s name, department and program.